SCRT-HQ/VaporShell/docs/glossary/Add-VSDynamoDBTableProjection.md

----
-layout: glossary
-title: Add-VSDynamoDBTableProjection
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDynamoDBTableProjection

 ## SYNOPSIS
-Adds an AWS::DynamoDB::Table.Projection resource property to the template
+Adds an AWS::DynamoDB::Table.Projection resource property to the template.
+Represents attributes that are copied (projected from the table into an index.
+These are in addition to the primary key attributes and index key attributes, which are automatically projected.

 ## SYNTAX